Sum1Solutions/web-speech-to-text/README.md

 5. Text automatically copies to clipboard

 ### Voice Commands
-- "stop listening" - Stops recording
+- "stop listening" - Stops recording after the next line (only works with Chrome)
-- "clear clear" - Erases all text
+- "clear clear" - Erases all text in bubbles (only works with Chrome)

 ### Keyboard Shortcuts
 - Space: Start/Stop listening